-Q. Why is brodifacoum so dangerous for wildlife and pets?
+- Q. Why are brodifacoum products so dangerous for wildlife and pets?

 - Q. How do these rodent baits work?

 - Q. How do you know rodent baits are poisoning wildlife?

-A. Since 1994, CDFW's Wildlife Investigation Laboratory has confirmed at least 300 cases of wildlife poisoning from anticoagulant rodent baits.
+- A. Since 1994, CDFW's Wildlife Investigation Laboratory has confirmed at least 300 cases of wildlife poisoning from anticoagulant rodent baits.
 Brodifacoum was the poison most frequently detected.
-Animals harmed include coyote, gray fox, San Joaquin kit fox, raccoon, fox squirrel, bobcat, red fox, gray fox, mountain lion, black bear, Hermann's kangaroo rat, bald eagle, golden eagle, Canada goose, great-horned owl, barn owl, red-shouldered hawk, red-tailed hawk, Cooper's hawk, turkey vulture and wild turkey.
+Animals harmed include coyote, gray fox, red fox, San Joaquin kit fox, fisher, raccoon, fox squirrel, bobcat, mountain lion, black bear, Hermann's kangaroo rat, bald eagle, golden eagle, Canada goose, great-horned owl, barn owl, red-shouldered hawk, red-tailed hawk, Cooper's hawk, turkey vulture and wild turkey.

 Since animals typically retreat to their dens, burrows or other hiding places in the final stages of anticoagulant poisoning, the number of non-target wildlife killed by these compounds is likely be much greater than we know.
 Field monitoring of wild populations of bobcats, mountain lions, coyotes, San Joaquin kit foxes, fishers, and raptors confirm widespread exposure to predatory and scavenging wildlife.

 - Q. Can I control rodent pests without using poison baits?